North American Art

 Tony Heathfield 22 July 2023 min Read

 Through Summer Interior, there is a stark realization in Hopper’s realism.
 It forces us to look upon a moment in time that we should not have the privilege to observe.
-His painting conjures within us an array of emotions and gradually forces us to realize the tragic nature of his subject’s situation.
+His painting evokes within us an array of emotions and gradually forces us to recognize the tragic nature of the subject’s situation.

-Edward Hopper, Summer Interior, 1909, Whitney Museum of American Art, New York, NY, USA.
+Edward Hopper, Summer Interior, 1909, Whitney Museum, New York City, NY, USA.

 Edward Hopper, Morning Sun, 1952, Columbus Museum of Art, Columbus, OH, USA.